colefin8/device-checkout-app/GETTING_STARTED.md

 3. Enter a device ID
 4. Click "Check Out Device"
 5. Check your Google Sheet - data should appear!
+6. Try checking in a device with the same steps but choosing "Check In"

+**Troubleshooting local testing:**
+- If you see API errors, make sure the backend is running (`npm run dev:backend` in a separate terminal)
+- Check that `GOOGLE_SERVICE_ACCOUNT` environment variable is set
+- Verify the service account email is shared with Editor access on your Google Sheet
+- Open browser DevTools (F12) → Console tab to see detailed error messages

 ### Check Live Version

 After deployment:
-1. Visit your live URL (see Step 5.3)
+1. Visit your live URL: `https://yourusername.github.io/device-checkout-app`
-2. Test a device checkout
+2. Test a device checkout (no login needed!)
 3. Verify data appears in your Google Sheet
+4. Check browser DevTools if you encounter issues

 ## Redeploying